2023 GCNA Congress

 The 80th Annual Congress of the Guild of Carillonneurs in North America will be held at St. Stephen's Church in Cohasset, Massachusetts, from June 14 to 17, 2023, with pre-congress activities on June 13 (afternoon and evening).

-The Planning Committee of the GCNA Congress 2023, this year held at St. Stephen’s Church in Cohasset, Massachusetts, invites you to attend.
+The Planning Committee of the GCNA Congress 2023, this year held at St. Stephen's Episcopal Church (16 Highland Avenue, Cohasset, MA 02025), invites you to attend.
 This year’s Congress will feature recitals on our 57-bell carillon, workshops, masterclasses and other activities and promises to be informative, rewarding and fun.
 Congress will include lunches on site, and a banquet on Thursday evening at the Red Lion Inn, a rewarding location within a five-minute walk of St. Stephen’s Church.